About La Cucaracha

 Can I play La Cucaracha on this page?

 Yes.
-This La Cucaracha page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This La Cucaracha page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for La Cucaracha?
+Should I use letter notes or numbered notes for La Cucaracha?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.